About Juliette Peak Fowler

 Fowler’s services grew and evolved as the needs of the Dallas’ community and society changed.
 Expansion of buildings and the evolution of care were simultaneous; orphanages gave way to foster care; “bedside wings” became a skilled nursing and rehabilitation center; “the home” is now a community.
 Though times have changed, our dedication to faith, quality, innovation, and stewardship endured.

-Today, Juliette Fowler Communities includes independent and assisted living, health and rehabilitation services, memory support, foster care and adoption services, and The Ebby House, for young women who have aged out of foster care.
-Our community serves more than 700 individuals and their families, employs 160 team members and engages more than 2000 volunteers annually.
+Today, Juliette Fowler Communities serves older adults through independent living, supportive assisted living, and a Center for Excellence in Dementia Care.
+Children are loved and supported through Intergenerational Programs of Distinction, including outreach services at the Youth Support Center and residential services at The Ebby House, for young women who have aged out of foster care or are at risk for homelessness.
+Fowler serves more than 900 individuals plus their families, employs 150 team members and engages more than 2000 volunteers annually.

 To learn more about living, giving or working at Fowler, call 214-827-0813.